vishalthapa07/rule_extrapolation/RUN_ALL_MODELS.md

 # Run All Models for L5 Grammar (a^n b^n c^n)

-This script trains and tests all available models (Transformer, Linear, LSTM, Mamba, xLSTM) for the context-sensitive language L5 = {a^n b^n c^n} and displays results in a table format.
+This script trains and tests all available models (Transformer, Linear, LSTM, Mamba, xLSTM) for the context-sensitive language L5 = {a^n b^n c^n} and displays results.

 ## Quick Start